HIROS-DEV/MERN-BLOG/README.md

 I am a 100% self-taught programmer.
 And I have been studying programming about one year ago.
 So, in fact, it took about one year to complete the project for me.

-Most challenging part for me, to create Authentication / Authorization system with JWT.
+<h2>Most challenging part for me, to create Authentication / Authorization system with JWT.</h2>

 Because I couldn't understand an advantage of JWT and why so many people want to use JWT.